 - Solutions must be installed and maintained in strict adherence to the providers instructions to help ensure that the security and integrity of the certificate processes are preserved.
 Any deviation from provider instructions or recommended use must be approved by ISS/C before implementation or changes are effected.

-- Version 3.0 of the Secure Sockets Layer (SSL V3.0) protocol is the minimum installation permitted.
+- The Transport Layer Security 1.0 protocol is the minimum installation permitted.
 The protocol allows client/server applications to communicate in a way that is designed to prevent eavesdropping, tampering, or message forgery.
 Note: This policy should be consulted at the time of certificate renewal to ensure subsequent installations comply with the published standard.

 - The use of wildcard certificates for one or more subdomains within the northwestern.edu domain is permissible under the following conditions: